-I first made the decision that I would apply for a Working Holiday visa in May 2016 while I was still in University and only 2 months away from graduation but less than 2 weeks before finishing all my written work and it was both the most AND least carefree decision I had ever made.
+I first made the decision that I would apply for a Working Holiday visa and deciding to travel in May 2016 while I was still in University and only 2 months away from graduation but less than 2 weeks before finishing all my written work and it was both the most AND least carefree decision I had ever made.

 Here’s some context for you.

 I was in my final year of a Primary Teaching degree and I had finished my final placement in April 2016 which meant that May was full of final assignments to be passed and graded before discovering if we were to graduate or not, for pretty much everyone this period is highly stressful because on top of assignment writing we are expected to apply for permanent jobs.

 Some of you may know that applying for teaching jobs is really time consuming & the interview process is very stressful.
 The application forms are often between 15-20 pages long and you need to include an essay linked to the person specification describing why you are perfect for the job.
 This can take days to compete, draft, redraft etc. If you haven’t visited the school beforehand you are unlikely to even get shortlisted, then if you are shortlisted you have to plan a lesson or activity to deliver to a class.

 Sometimes you are given 10 minutes to prove yourself worthy of an official interview, sometimes 45 minutes.
 Before selecting you for interview they often give you an ‘unseen task’ which can include a SATs paper.
 If you do make it to interview you could have 10 adults in the room from Senior Leadership Team to School Governors.